Cookiezby/LabelSwitch/README.md

 ## Usage

-*You can create the view through code or InterfaceBuilder*
+**You can create the view through code or InterfaceBuilder**

 ### Use with Interface Builder
-set the position constarint for the switch, and set the width and height constraint to larger than zero.
+Set the position constarint for the switch, and set the width and height constraint to larger than zero.

 ### Use with code
 ```swift